 Permanent Fire Station 304

-The current facility does not meet certain Occupational Safety and Health Administration (OSHA) and National Fire Protection Association (NFPA) standards.
-OSHA and the NFPA recommend specific areas to store and decontaminate personal protective equipment (NFPA 1500, 1851).
-Another deficiency is the locations of the physical fitness equipment, fire turn-out gear, and ice storage bin.
-These deficiencies are due to the undersized and temporary nature of the facility.
+The current facility does not meet certain Occupational Safety and Health Administration (OSHA) and National Fire Protection Association (NFPA) recommendations, including providing specific areas to store and decontaminate personal protective equipment (NFPA 1500, 1851).
+The temporary facility does not provide adequate space for fire turn-out gear, physical fitness equipment and ice storage.

 A fire station’s “first due” service area is the land/geography within close proximity to the station.
 Each first due area is designed to meet the National Fire Protection Association’s standard (NFPA 1710) with emergency response times of six (6) minutes for EMS calls, and six (6) minutes, 20 seconds for fire calls.
 As growth comes into a station’s first due area, it can increase call volumes and negatively impact response times.
 Between 2010 and 2016, citywide emergency service calls to the Surprise Fire-Medical Department (SFMD) rose from 10,796 to 17,911 incidents, which is an increase of approximately 66 percent in six years.